 We’re well aware of the laws that are the structure by which we live our daily lives.
 These laws are straightforward and easy to adhere to.
 Most of us, however, aren’t as versed in business law or its nuances.
 These laws are more complex and the terms are sophisticated.
-When dealing with business law, it’s important to seek legal advice from a professional, i.e. a business lawyer.
+When dealing with business law, it’s important to seek legal advice from a professional, i.e. a commercial registered agent or business lawyer.

 Business law affects all aspects of how a business operates.
 This includes contracts, taxes, and employment.
 Thankfully, you don’t need to become a lawyer in order to know what’s going on.
 You simply need to be aware of potential issues and have a lawyer on your team to help with all the legal procedures and terms.